Rotki Websockets API

 The messages sent by rotki when a user is logging in and a db upgrade is happening.
 The format is the following.

-is sent at the start for the frontend to
+A message having total_steps and current_step being 0 is sent at the start for the frontend to

 switch to the progress screen from the login screen.